AlexisDrain/Arise1313/_Promo/Readme_Arise1313.txt

 [Short Description]
 Story-driven visual novel.
 The fate of the world relies on one schizophrenic person.

 [Long Description]
 Story-driven visual novel.
 The fate of the world relies on one schizophrenic person.

 Controls:
 - WASD / Arrow keys: Left and Right rotate you like a tank.
 Up and Down move you forwards or backward.
+- Press P or TAB to see inventory and options menu.
+- Hold right mouse click or F to close eyes.
+Helpful to identify the name of the rooms and for some puzzles.
+- Press left mouse click or E to use/talk.
+- Use mouse or number keys 1 and 2 to select choices in dialogue.

+Notes:
+- performance is better on Chrome than Firefox.
 - You cannot look up or down!
 This is intentional due to web game limits.
 Mouse lock on the web is bug-prone and unintuitive from my experience in making web FPS games.
-- use mouse or number keys 1 and 2 to select choices in dialogue.

-Note: performance is better on Chrome than Firefox.

 -----------------

 TODO

 Song ideas:
+Outro: Somos version one
 Muddasheep: cease, always believe, arise, hope (remains).
-Somos version one.
 Three thousand years. broken heaven.
 Still stand (light long gone).
 A light long gone (a long long gone), Thought Machine (Meadow Mayhem) https://wowsound.com/our-music/tracks/AOC-Quietness-FULL-End-Loop.aspx

 -----------------------